Where to Go Strawberry Picking with Kids in the Midwest

-Zomg, how is strawberry season already here?
-Don't know about you but one of our family's favorite ways to kickoff Summer is by visiting local farms, indulging in some fresh u-pick strawberries, and even snagging a little ice cream on the way home.
+Omg, how is strawberry picking season already here?
+Don't know about you, but one of our family's favorite ways to kick off summer is by visiting local farms, indulging in some fresh u-pick strawberries, and even snagging a little ice cream on the way home (if we don't fill up on strawberry shortcake at the farm store first!)

-Two of our favorite local spots in Indiana are Beasley's Orchard in Danville and Spencer Farm of Noblesville because both offer activities for the whole family - and acres of land to explore while you visit!
+Two of our favorite local spots in Indiana are Beasley's Orchard in Danville and Spencer Farm of Noblesville because both offer fun activities for the whole family and acres of land to explore more than just the strawberry fields while you visit!
 If you're searching for the best place to take the kids strawberry picking, we've created a whole list of strawberry farms divided by Midwest state below.

 When is strawberry season in the Midwest?

-The strawberry picking season varies by region and climate.
-In the Midwest, strawberries are typically in season from end of May to around June 15th.
+The peak season for fresh berries varies by region and climate.
+In the Midwest, the best time to visit strawberry fields is from the end of May to around June 15th, right before early summer.

-The exact timing can vary depending on your location in the Midwest and the weather conditions - for example northwest Indiana experienced an unseasonably warm Spring, leading a few strawberry patches to begin sprouting in mid May this year, when normally these wouldn't blossom until late May around Memorial Day.
+The prime time can vary depending on your location in the Midwest and the weather conditions.
+For example, Mother Nature is unpredictable in Northwest Indiana, and it can experience an unseasonably warm spring in late April, leading a few strawberry patches to begin sprouting in mid May, when normally these wouldn't blossom until late May around Memorial Day.

 Not necessarily.
-Some farms will offer pre-picked strawberries for sale from their own produce crops.
-And others may offer limited u-pick fields that once crop availability is gone, close for the season (sometimes earlier than expected!), so again, it's a good idea to check a farm's Facebook page or other contact sites for info before you go.
+Some farms will offer pre-picked strawberries for sale.
+It’s still their own fresh fruit, but they do the picking for you.
+And others may offer limited u-pick fields that once crop availability is gone, close for the season (sometimes earlier than expected!), so again, it's a good idea to check a farm's Facebook page or other contact sites for info before you get too excited about picking strawberries.

 Most u-pick fields and farms charge based on the weight of the produce you pick.
-Typically they will provide bags or boxes to drop your goods in, but you might want to bring your own buckets for easy transport home.
+Typically, they will provide bags to fill with your own strawberries or boxes to drop your goods in, but you may want to bring your own buckets for easy transport home.

 Some locations that sell fresh strawberries might not accept credit cards (we know of a couple offhand!), so check the website before you go to determine if an ATM stop is needed.